 To understand this (at least in a very vague way), we need to introduce a new concept.
 To start, let’s go back to the simple linear oscillator, with damping.
 For that system, the entire phase plane is filled with the pattern of a stable spiral: Fig. 10 reminds you of the kind of pattern that involves.
 Every trajectory, whatever its starting point, spirals in towards the centre of the plot.
 This is simply the graphical view of something that is physically obvious: no matter how you start the oscillator off, if you wait long enough the initial energy will all be dissipated by the damping, and it will settle back towards it equilibrium position.
 The position (0,0) in the phase plane is called an attractor, for obvious reasons.

 Before the work of Lorenz and Fetter, and the other pioneers of chaos theory, equilibrium points and limit cycles were the only kinds of attractors people were aware of.
-But Fig. 9 suggests that the Lorenz equations have some kind of attractor, which is neither an equilibrium point nor a limit cycle.
+But Fig. 9 suggests that the Lorenz equations, with the particular parameter values used here, have some kind of attractor, which is neither an equilibrium point nor a limit cycle.
 You can sense something of the puzzlement of the pioneers when I tell you that the name they gave this kind of thing is a “strange attractor”.
 That piece of jargon has stuck.
-It is indeed the case that all (or, strictly, almost all) trajectories of the Lorenz equations tend towards a single strange attractor.
+It is indeed the case that all (or, strictly, almost all) trajectories of the Lorenz equations with these particular parameter values tend towards a single strange attractor.
 This attractor is a very complicated beast: it has what the mathematicians call a fractal structure: the more you zoom in on it, the more fine details are revealed, with no limit.
 If you remember seeing graphics of the “Mandelbrot set” that would give you the right kind of impression.